 c.
 All GROUPs shall improve inclusiveness and representativeness and shall explore the possibility to have differential fee structures based on ability to pay, in order to encourage increased representation from those living in less developed economies.
 4

 d.
-All GROUPs shall strive to remove information barrier and put in place well-resourced outreach programs so that many potential interest groups come to know of their existence and also of benefits in being part of ICANN policy process thereby becoming members of the GROUP.
+All GROUPs shall strive to remove information barriers and put in place well-resourced outreach programs so that many potential stakeholders come to know of their existence and also of benefit in being part of the ICANN policy process, thereby becoming more aware of the value of joining the GROUP.
 5

 Section 2.
 Participation Rules 6

 a.
 All GROUPs shall make and publish rules and procedures for admission requirements of interested parties as Members in clear and simple terms.
-Such rules and procedures shall be part of its Charter/Bye-Laws.
+Such rules and procedures shall be part of its Charter.

 b.
-All Groups shall abide by rules governing membership which are standardized and are based on common principles.
-All Group members shall be equal and have the same rights, duties and responsibilities and in particular, the same rights to vote.
+All Groups shall abide by rules governing membership which are based on common principles.
 ‘All Groups must offer membership to natural persons or individuals as well as to entities with legal personality such as corporations.
 However, anybody applying for membership shall meet the membership criteria laid down by individual Group with ICANN’s approval.

 c.
-All GROUPs, shall stipulate the rights, duties, and responsibilities of its members n clear and simple terms and publish the same.
+All GROUPs, shall stipulate the rights, duties, and responsibilities of its members in clear and simple terms and publish the same.

 d.
 A simple application form shall be devised for membership and it shall be publically available on the GROUP’s website.

 d1.
-Admission criteria shall be certain and predictable and not arbitrary or discretionary.
+Admission criteria shall be certain and predictable to the extent feasible.
 Where eligibility depends on participation in a certain sector of business, then applicants shall be entitled to submit evidence of their participation.

 d2.
-The general membership shall be entitled to objections to an application for membership and that objection shall be published to the rest of the general membership.
+The general membership shall be entitled to object to an application provided such objection is based on the predefined and objective membership criteria for membership and that objection shall be published to the rest of the general membership.

 e.
 Status of a new application and admission decision shall be publically available and an applicant shall be kept informed about it.
 In particular, the applicant shall be advised of the gist of any objection to the application and be given the opportunity to answer the same.